GoInterject/GoInterject.github.io/wGetStarted/L-Modify-CustomerAging.md

 ##  **Overview**

-Here, you will modify the Customer Aging Demo used in the [ Customer Aging Walk-through ](/wAbout/Customer-Aging.html) to show the total of invoices due from companies.
+Here, you will modify a report to show the total of invoices due from companies.
 You will filter for companies with the word **Market** in their name to keep the list short.
 You will build a **Total** column to receive the sum of each individual company's unpaid invoices.
 Once complete you will use these totals to build a Report total, which allows us to see all invoices  due.

 ###  Opening the Report and Pulling Data